hack4impact-uiuc/mern-template/walkthrough.md

 - Frontend testing with Cypress
 - Backend testing with Jest
 - Frontend and backend linting with ESLint
-- Continuous integration tests with CircleCI
+- Continuous integration tests with GitHub Actions

 ## Project Structure

-The frontend code is contained in `client/`, and `api/` contains the backend code.
+The frontend code is contained in `client/` and the backend code is contained in `api/`.
 Each corresponding directory contains the respective configurations for testing and linting, as well as a `package.json` file with the necessary production and development packages.

 # README